What are Level Courses?

 There are 4 level courses in total, and are to be completed one at a time in order from 1-4.
-In 2019, WAOSA will hold Level 1 and 2 courses.
+In 2021, WAOSA is planning to hold Level 1, 2, 3 AND 4 Courses.

 The Levels include studies in Movement and Dance, Orchestration, Technique and Improvisation, Recorder, Vocal, Pedagogy and History of Orff Schulwerk.

 Please fill in this survey via the blue button below (should take no more than 1 minute) to let us know whether we should go ahead and plan for all FOUR Levels for 2021.